 The stewards reserve the right to substitute one jockey for another at their discretion.
 It will be their purpose to substitute a jockey of equal ability.

-Front horse shoes which have toe grabs greater than 2 millimeters shall be prohibited for racing or training on the dirt surface at Churchill Downs.
+Front horse shoes which have toe grabs greater than 2 millimeters shall be prohibited for racing or training on the dirt or turf surface at Churchill Downs.
 This includes but is not limited to the following: toe grabs, bends, jar calks, stickers and any other traction device worn on the front shoes of thoroughbred horses.

 Any hind shoe with a turndown of more than one-quarter inch (1/4”) will not be allowed on the dirt course.